mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 While I can't say that I loved the year, I still prefer it to working for an employer.
 I'm still grateful to be in a position where I can make a living working for myself and making a product I'm proud of.

-## Is it riskier to be a bootstrapped founder or a big tech employee?

-This year has changed my perspective on being a founder.

-I always felt like the entrepreneurial path was highly risky, but, if all else failed, I could always get a job at Google or someplace like it.
-After seeing layoffs for the last year at most tech companies, I feel like my safety net disappeared.

-Instead of feeling panicked to be without a fallback plan, I feel relieved that I quit my old job when I did.

-If I continued as an employee and got laid off in the middle of a down economy, what's my fallback?
-Spending months on job applications and phone screens where I'm competing with thousands of other desperate candidates with similar skills?

-If TinyPilot were to go bankrupt tomorrow, I have a fallback.
-I could start another company.
-Any new business is risky, but I'd feel good about my odds of eventually landing on another success because I've had the last six years to practice.

 ---

 _Cover image by [Loraine Yow](https://www.loraineyow.com/)._